perxpective/Cybersecurity-Therapy/EHD/Practical/SPIM Chapter 1 - Introduction to Incident Management.md

 - Pending

 ## Purpose and Objectives
+- **Purpose**
 	- To restore normal service operation as quickly as possible
+	- Minimize the adverse impacts on business
+	- Ensuring the best levels of service quality and availability are maintained according to SLA's'
+- **Objectives**
+	- Standardized methods and procedures
+	- Increased visibility and better communication
+	- Priorities aligned with business
+	- User satisfaction with the quality of IT services
+	-